Road to the UK's Tier 1 Exceptional Talent Visa

 If you are currently a Tier 4 student visa holder, you cannot switch it to the ExT visa inside the UK.
 You have to make a visa application from your home country and hand your application in person to the VAC.
 That's why I traveled back to China and stayed in Shanghai for almost a week.
 However, 7 days after my visa appointment, I got an email from UKVI requesting supporting documents.
 It turned out that the VAC failed to send all scanned documents to UKVI and the caseworker at UKVI also was not familiar with the process.
 After all sorts of communication, I got a notification saying my passport was handed over to the delivery service on the 12th working day.
 [So make sure your VAC successfully sends all docs to UKVI to avoid any possible delays!]

 Now I can finally relax and enjoy family time, and wait to be back in London.
-Oh, don't forget to get the BRP and update the police registration if you are told to do so!
+Oh, don't forget to collect the BRP (Biometric Residence Permit) and update the police registration if you are told to do so!

-Good luck if you're applying for Tier 1 ExT visa!
+Good luck if you're applying for Tier 1 Exceptional Talent visa!

-*DISCLAIMER: consulting immigration advisors are highly recommended.
+*DISCLAIMER: consulting immigration advisers are highly recommended.
 This article is not legal advice, it's only for your information.